If you believed the word of every freelancer online, you’d think they’re packed out with work, all day, every day until the end of time.

 I had months and months of non-stop work, and just like that it’s dried up, hell, some deserts aren’t as dry as my inbox right now.

-I could panic, but what’s the point?
+I could have panicked, but what would have been the point?

 It’s what’s known as ‘feast or famine’.